Vizzuality/front-end-code-challenge/README.md

 `info button`
   - tooltip short name: "Layer Info"
-  - a click opens a modal or something similar that displays the content from the `description` field.
+  - a click opens a modal that displays the content from the `description` field.
 Please consider that some of the values are HTML string and they need to be parsed.
   - expose a function called `onChangeInfo`

 `visibility button`